-The following information is drawn from University's Discrimination, Harassment, and Sexual Harassment Policy.
-The complete policy for students, faculty and staff is contained on the Office of Equal Opportunity and Title IX policy website at ttps://www.scu.edu/title-ix/policies-reports/.
+The following information is drawn from the University's Discrimination, Harassment, and Sexual Harassment Policy.
+The complete policy for students, faculty and staff is contained on the Office of Equal Opportunity and Title IX policy website at The Office of Equal Opportunity and Title IX.